dmanias/logs-audit/README.md

 ### DB Initialization
 The database is initialized from the script mongo/init-mongo.js file.
 The script creates the DB, the collections and the indexes.

-### Testing
+### Testing with CURL
-In the test/test_endpoints.sh file are the curl calls for the API.
+In the curl/test_endpoints.sh file are the curl calls for the API.
 For the GET /events call are presented some benchmark results as well.
-The search operation the results are exported in the benchmarks.txt file and the metrics are presented in the console.
-The Unit tests are in the main and auth folders and they run with the docker compose up command.
+The search operation the results are exported in the results.txt file and the metrics are presented in the console.

 ### Documentation
 The API is documented with the Swagger UI.